evag74/canCode/README.md

 For now keep in mind that these elements have to be attached before populating their entries.
 (PENDING: This could probably be fixed by implementing shadow DOM or template elements https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM)

+## Mobile experience

+Currently the page is not very responsive and the mobile experience is lack-luster.
+If you have time this can be tackled with the use of media queries (https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries)

+To-do's:

+- Collapse on small screens.
+Can be likely achieved with js and by getting the viewport-width.

+- Fix overflow on team page.
+Could probably be fixed by changing from 3 columnds to 1 when screen is small enough or changing the card layout to display less info.

+- Feel free to add more to-do's after consulting with the website team.